AlishanKably/Project-03/README.md

 ## E-Commerce Store
 ### Overview

-This project tested our abilities to work in groups to create a frontend and backend that worked together to create a fullstack app.
+This project tested our abilities to work in groups to create a frontend and backend that worked together to create a full stack app.
 Myself and my partner decided to create an E-commerce store where users can make an account to browse and buy products as well as post products they would like to sell once they are logged in.
 The project took place over the course of 2 weeks.

 ### Deployment link